princefishthrower/o-rly-mcp/README.md

 - **theme** (optional): Color theme 0-16 (random if not specified)
 - **guide_text_placement** (optional): Position of guide text - 'top_left', 'top_right', 'bottom_left', 'bottom_right'
 - **guide_text** (optional): Custom guide text (defaults to "The Definitive Guide")

+## License

+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

+The original O'RLY book cover generation code in the `orly_generator/` directory is based on work by Charles Berlin (2016) and is also licensed under the MIT License - see [orly_generator/LICENSE.txt](orly_generator/LICENSE.txt) for details.

+## Acknowledgments

+This project builds upon the excellent work by Charles Berlin.
+The core image generation code in the `orly_generator/` directory is adapted from his original [O-RLY-Book-Generator](https://github.com/charleshberlin/O-RLY-Book-Generator) repository, updated to work with Python 3 and integrated into an MCP server for Claude Desktop.